AI-Research-code/Semantics-Based-Large-Scale-3D-Scene-Model-Retrieval/README.md

-3D scene model retrieval plays an important role in content-based 3D model retrieval.
-To promote this research field, we organized four Shape Retrieval Contest (SHREC) tracks on 2D scene sketch/image-based 3D scene retrieval in 2018 and 2019.
-In addition, there is a lot of semantic information (i.e., object-object, object-scene, object parts and groups) existing in 3D scene models.
-In this paper, to further improve 3D scene model retrieval accuracy, we first build a semantic scene tree to incorporate such helpful semantic information into the retrieval process, and then propose a semantics-based large-scale 3D scene retrieval approach.
-In our approach, the object-object semantic relatedness information can be automatically learned by utilizing Gradient Descent-based deep learning method during the retrieval process.
-Experiments demonstrate that our semantics-based approach can effectively capture the semantic information of 3D scene models, accurately measure their similarities, and thus significantly improves the retrieval performance.
+3D scene model retrieval is a new and challenging research topic in content-based 3D model retrieval.
+It has played a more and more important role in related applications such as games and movie production, VR/AR/MR, and 3D entertainment where automatic 3D content production are necessary and important.
+However, there is a lot of semantic information (i.e., object-object and object-scene relationships) existing in 3D scene models but unexplored in the available 3D scene retrieval methods.
+To improve 3D scene model retrieval performance, we first construct a comprehensive scene semantic tree that integrates valuable scene semantic information which automatically encodes learned scene object occurrence probabilities in a scene category.
+Then, an innovative semantics-driven image-based 3D scene retrieval approach is developed by leveraging the established scene semantic tree.
+Experiments demonstrate that our semantics-based approach can effectively capture the semantic information of 3D scene models, accurately measure their similarities, and thus significantly improve the retrieval performance.
+The experimental results, code, and data can be found on this project homepage.